d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 print(list(vocab.token_to_idx.items())[0:10])
 ```

 After that, we can convert each sentence into a list of numerical indices.
-To illustrate in details, we print two sentences with their corresponding indices.
+To illustrate in detail, we print two sentences with their corresponding indices.

 ```{.python .input  n=25}
 for i in range(8, 10):